munificent/craftinginterpreters/book/the-lox-language.md

 I won't get into the rules for variable scope here, because we're going to spend a surprising amount of time in later chapters mapping every square inch of the rules.
-In most cases, it works like you expect coming from C or Java.
+In most cases, it works like you would expect coming from C or Java.

 ## Control Flow

-It's hard to write <span name="flow">useful</span> programs if you can't skip some code, or execute some more than once.
+It's hard to write <span name="flow">useful</span> programs if you can't skip some code or execute some more than once.
 That means control flow.
 In addition to the logical operators we already covered, Lox lifts three statements straight from C.